arpinum-oss/js-promising/docs/api.md

 # compose(functions)

-- `functions: Array<function>` - Functions to invoke.
+- `functions: Array<function>` - Functions to invoke from right to left.
 - returns: `function` - Function returning a promise of the result.

-Creates a function that returns a promise of the result of invoking the given functions, where each successive async invocation is supplied the return value of the previous.
+Creates a function that returns a promise of the result of invoking the given functions from right to left, where each successive async invocation is supplied the return value of the previous.

 Example: